Beretta ARX160: Design

 The Beretta ARX160 departs from the previously issued AR70/90 on several points.
 It is composed of an upper and lower receiver, both manufactured mostly from polymer, and operates through a short-stroke piston system.
 It is chambered in either 5.56×45mm NATO or 7.62×39mm cartridge.
 Feeding is through STANAG magazines for the 5.56×45mm NATO configuration and AK-47 or AKM magazines for the 7.62×39mm configuration.
 Other calibres, including 5.45×39mm and 6.8mm Remington SPC were planned.

-It features an ambidextrous safeties, magazine release (right side, left side, and "AK" style), bolt release and charging handle, as well as the ability to change which side spent casings are ejected, a quick-change barrel which can be removed and replaced in seconds without any tools, Picatinny rails, and a foldable telescopic stock.
+It features an ambidextrous safety, magazine release (right side, left side, and "AK style" paddle), bolt release and charging handle.
+The rifle is equipped with Picatinny rails and a foldable telescopic stock.
+The rifle also possesses the ability to change which side spent casings are ejected, as well as a quick-change barrel which can be removed and replaced in seconds without any tools.

 The lightweight barrel is chrome lined and manufactured by the hammer forging process at the Beretta factory in Gardone Val Trompia, Lombardy.
 Barrel lengths for this rifle are 16 in (40.6 cm) for its standard barrel, and a 12 in (30.48 cm) barrel for special operators.
 The flash hider has 5 radial cuts and 4 smaller cuts to control muzzle climb in automatic firing.
 Barrels have a 1:7 twist to fire NATO standard ball and tracer rounds.
 The non-free-floated barrel is easily removed simply by pulling on slide levers and pulling it out.
 The bayonet lug, designed by Beretta in association with Extrema Ratio for the Extrema Ratio Fulcrum E.I. bayonet is positioned above the barrel rather than underneath it.